Course Outline

 Regression Techniques for Government

-• Generalizations and handling nonlinearity in data
+• Generalizations and Handling Nonlinearity in Government Datasets

 Classification Methods for Government

-• Review of Bayesian principles
+• Brief Review of Bayesian Principles for Government Analysts

-Cross-validation and Resampling Techniques for Government
+Cross-validation and Resampling Methods for Government

 Unsupervised Learning for Government